Marijuana Effects, Risks & Addiction

 - Reduced interest in previously enjoyable activities

-Cannabis withdrawal symptoms can still occur in one-half of those undergoing treatment for cannabis use disorders.10 Most symptoms manifest during the initial week of abstinence and tend to subside after a few weeks.
+Cannabis withdrawal symptoms can still occur in one-half of those undergoing treatment for cannabis use disorders.3 Most symptoms manifest during the initial week of abstinence and tend to subside after a few weeks.

 Marijuana Addiction Treatment Options

 Marijuana addiction treatment is similar to other substance abuse treatments.
-It may involve a combination of medical detox, therapy, and medication-assisted treatment (MAT).
+It involves a combination of medical detox, therapy, and medication-assisted treatment (MAT).

 Medical Detox